Does Castor Oil Remove Cataracts? Find out more information on using castor oil for cataracts to alleviate some symptoms on a daily basis.

-- How can you use castor oil for cataracts?
+- How to use castor oil to cure cataracts?

 Most people already know what the doctors will recommend to treat their cataracts – surgery.
 It’s a fairly common operation with few risks when performed by a qualified doctor.
-During this surgery, the doctor will remove the cataract and replace it with an artificial lens to improve your eyesight.
+During this surgery, the doctor will remove the cataract and replace it with an artificial lens, thereby improving your eyesight.

 Surgery is required for cataracts that have gotten severe.
 This is the only thing that can truly eliminate an issue with cataracts.

 However, you may be able to use castor oil for cataracts that have not reached this level of severity.
 This oil can minimize your symptoms and keep the cataract from interfering with your daily functioning, at least for a short period of time.

 How to Use Castor Oil To Cure Cataracts?

 Can castor oil cure cataracts?
 While the overall answer is no, individuals may be able to improve their overall vision by using castor oil with this condition.
 You may consider adding a single drop of castor oil into your eye each night directly before bed.
 Applying this in the morning or during the day could make your vision blurry.
 The viscous liquid will need time to be absorbed by the eye and work its magic for you.

 If you struggle to put drops in your eye, you could also use your finger to apply it to the edge of the eye.
 The castor oil will work its way into your eye over time and have the same desired effect.